-We have agreed with the underwriters, subject to certain Lock-up agreements exceptions, not to offer, sell, or dispose of any shares of our share capital or securities convertible into or exchangeable or exercisable for any shares of our share capital during the 180-day period following the date of this prospectus.
+Lock-up agreementsWe have agreed with the underwriters, subject to certain exceptions, not to offer, sell, or dispose of any shares of our share capital or securities convertible into or exchangeable or exercisable for any shares of our share capital during the 180-day period following the date of this prospectus.
 The members of our board of directors and our executive officers, and all existing stockholders as of the date of this prospectus have agreed to substantially similar lock-up provisions, subject to certain exceptions.
-See "Underwriting."
-Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should consider before deciding to invest in our Class A common stock.
-The number of shares of Class A and Class B common stock to be outstanding after this offering excludes (i) 5,718,000 shares of Class A common stock reserved for future issuance under our 2022 Omnibus Incentive Plan, which we expect to become effective in connection with this offering, and (ii) 120,000 shares of Class A common stock issuable upon the full exercise of the Underwriters' Warrants.
+See "Underwriting."Risk factorsSee "Risk Factors" and the other information included in this prospectus for a discussion of factors you should this prospectus for a discussion of factors you should consider before deciding to invest in our Class A common stock.

+The number of shares of Class A and Class B common stock to be outstanding after this offering excludes (i) 7,530,000 shares of Class A common stock reserved for future issuance under our 2022 Omnibus Incentive Plan, which we expect to become effective in connection with this offering, and (ii) 200,000 shares of Class A common stock issuable upon the full exercise of the Underwriters' Warrants.
 See "Underwriting".

-Unless otherwise indicated, all information contained in this prospectus assumes no exercise of the option granted to the underwriters to purchase up to 450,000 additional shares of Class A common stock in connection with the offering.
+Unless otherwise indicated, all information contained in this prospectus assumes no exercise of the option granted to the underwriters to purchase up to 750,000 additional shares of Class A common stock in connection with the offering.